nvtidm/dvtalk.github.io/_posts/x_myrandoms/uvm_randoms/2021-10-03-uvm-pool-and-semaphore.md

 Therefore we might accidentally increase the total number of keys of the bucket, causing the conflict, since there are more keys than actual resources.
 1. There is no built-in method for debugging.

-These issues can be solved by creating a class wrapping around the Systemverilog semaphore and using the `uvm_pool`, which will be shown in below examples.
+These issues can be solved by creating a class wrapping around the Systemverilog semaphore with some custom methods and using the `uvm_pool`, which will be shown in below examples.

 ---